mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 }
 ```

-Mimbl also supports the `@ref` decorator that also creates a reference but allows for a more straightforward syntax.
+Mimbl supports the `@ref` decorator that also creates a reference but allows for a more straightforward syntax.
 Here is the same code using the `@ref` decorator:

 ```tsx
 class Focus extends mim.Component